What is CPC?

 Raise Your Quality and/or Relevance Score

-This means your ads are well-managed, have high click-through rates (CTR), include text and landing pages that are specific to search goals, and have closely related ad groups.
+This means your ads are well-managed, have high click-through rates (CTR), including text, lead, and landing pages that are specific to search goals, and have closely related ad groups.

-Currently, campaigns with quality scores of six or higher can be given anywhere from 16-50% off their CPC.
-On the flip side, those with a score of four or below can actually be charged more.
+Currently, campaigns with quality scores of six or higher can get anywhere from 16-50% off their CPC.
+On the flip side, those with a score of four or below may pay more.

 You can improve your quality or relevance score by being specific with your ad targeting, as this is a key factor and requires narrowing down your perfect target audience.